sdc-china/IDA-doc/_posts/2018-01-01-installation-system-requirement.md

 **Notes**:
 *Using Checkstyle will consume more memory.
 If the TWX size is greater than 100MB, then at least 8G memory is required.*

+For more information on Performance please refer to [Performance Test](https://sdc-china.github.io/IDA-doc/references/references-performance-test.html).

 ## Disk Usage

 We recommend at least **50G** reserved disk space, and **200G** reserved disk space is recommended.